5 Crohn’s Disease Self-Care Strategies

 The gut, often referred to as the second brain, is home to trillions of living microbes that have many functions in the body, synthesizing neurotransmitters that send chemical messages to the brain to regulate sleep, pain, appetite, mood, and emotion.
 This intricate network of interactions between the gut and brain is formally called the gut-brain connection.

-We still have more to learn, but research suggests that the foods we eat influence the health of gut microbe colonies, which subsequently influences your brain and, thus, your mental and emotional health.
+We still have more to learn, but research suggests that the foods we eat influence the health of gut microbe colonies, which subsequently influence your brain and, thus, your mental and emotional health.

 Take Home Message